Merck Manual

 • Molecular testing

-At some centers, people are tested to determine which gene or chromosome abnormalities are causing myelodysplastic syndrome (sometimes called molecular testing).
-Experimental treatments are now available that target some of these specific abnormalities.
+At some centers, tests are done to look for gene or chromosome abnormalities usually present in myelodysplastic syndrome (sometimes called molecular testing).
+Experimental treatments are available that target some of these specific abnormalities.

 Treatment of MDS